mizchi/horn.js/README.md

 # Horn.js

-Fast and  simple reactive view framework. inspired by angular, bakcobne and knockout.
+Fast and  simple reactive view framework. inspired by angular, backbone and knockout.

 ## Features